LIBERTY

 The

-taxes from employees and failure to turn over and account for such taxes to the
+various taxes from employees and failure to turn over and account for such

-federal government Where in the indictment is he charged with these crimes and
+taxes to the federal government Where in the indictment is he charged with

-been confronted with the statutory lawful duties that he has been convicted of
+these crimes and been confronted with the statutory lawful duties that he has

 It